WADA rules Russia 'non-compliant' in Winter Games blow

 "This cannot be accepted."

-(Reporting by Peter Rutherford, additional reporting by Gabrielle Tetrault-Farber in Moscow, Yuna Park in Seoul and Sudipto Ganguly in Mumbai; Editing by Ian Ransom)
+(Reporting by Peter Rutherford, additional reporting by Gabrielle Tetrault-Farber and Polina Nikolskaya in Moscow, Yuna Park in Seoul, Karolos Grohmann in Berlin and Sudipto Ganguly in Mumbai; Editing by Catherine Evans)